Alexandria Ocasio-Cortez: Other issues

 In September 2022, Ocasio-Cortez was asked about running for president.
 She said, "I hold two contradictory things [in mind] at the same time.
 One is just the relentless belief that anything is possible.
 But at the same time, my experience here has given me a front-row seat to how deeply and unconsciously, as well as consciously, so many people in this country hate women.
 And they hate women of color.
 People ask me questions about the future.
 And realistically, I can't even tell you if I'm going to be alive in September [of 2022].
 And that weighs very heavily on me.
 And it's not just the right wing.
 Misogyny transcends political ideology: left, right, center."

-In May 2023, Ocasio-Cortez was a part of a bipartisan group, including Matt Gaetz, Brian Fitzpatrick, and Raja Krishnamoorthi, that introduced the "Bipartisan Restoring Faith in Government Act".
-The act bars members of Congress from owning or trading individual stocks.
+In May 2023, Ocasio-Cortez was part of a bipartisan group, including Matt Gaetz, Brian Fitzpatrick, and Raja Krishnamoorthi, that introduced the "Bipartisan Restoring Faith in Government Act".
+The bill would bar members of Congress from owning or trading individual stocks.
+In 2025, she was one of 16 original cosponsors of the Restore Trust in Congress Act (H.R.
+5106), introduced on September 3 by Chip Roy.
+As of July 2026, the bill had 128 cosponsors.
+It would ban members of Congress and their spouses and dependents from owning or trading individual stocks.

 In June 2024, following reports that Clarence Thomas accepted undisclosed gifts from conservatives, Ocasio-Cortez said the Court was "corrupted by money and extremism" and undemocratic.
 She and Representative Jamie Raskin led a congressional meeting about the Court, and explored options for holding justices accountable.
 On June 25, they introduced the "High Court Gift Ban Act", which would impose restrictions on the gifts given to justices.